toladata/Knowledgebase/12-learn-toladata/unit-2-getting-started-with-toladata/system-login-and-user-permissions.md

 ---

-Let's see how you can access the system
+Let's access the system and see what are your user permissions in TolaData!

 [https://youtu.be/FLWkA2XlYgs](https://youtu.be/FLWkA2XlYgs)